IndaPlus25/task-7-yea/README.md

 #### Exercise 5.20 (6.20)
-Add a method `randInRangeMinMax` to your RandomTester class that takes two parameters, min and max, and generates a random number in the range min to max (inclusive).
-Rewrite the body of the method you wrote for the previous exercise so that it now calls this new method to generate its result.
-Note that it should not be necessary to use a loop in this method.
+Add a method `randInRangeMinMax` to your RandomTester class that takes two integer parameters, `min` and `max`, and returns a random number in the range min to max (inclusive).

 ### Autoboxing and wrapper classes